Paracosmus/Quillscript-Docs/index.md

 ### Features

+{.list-icon}
-* Easy to use, no setup required
+- :icon-check-circle-fill: Easy to use, no setup required
-* Dialogue and player choices
+- :icon-check-circle-fill: Dialogue and player choices
-* Conditions and conditional branching
+- :icon-check-circle-fill: Conditions and conditional branching
-* Story flow control and navigation
+- :icon-check-circle-fill: Story flow control and navigation
-* Execute any Engine's or Project's Blueprint/C++ code from script and capture the return back to script
+- :icon-check-circle-fill: Execute any Engine's or Project's Blueprint/C++ code from script and capture the return back
-* Variables and variables replacement
+- :icon-check-circle-fill: Variables and variables replacement
-* Easy to create a custom User Interface using UMG full power
+- :icon-check-circle-fill: Easy to create a custom User Interface using UMG full power
-* Localizable out of the box
+- :icon-check-circle-fill: Localizable out of the box
-* Integrates with any save system for persistence
+- :icon-check-circle-fill: Integrates with any save system for persistence
-* Full Blueprint and C++ support
+- :icon-check-circle-fill: Full Blueprint and C++ support
-* Any text editor can be used, there are no spreadsheets or complex data tables
+- :icon-check-circle-fill: Any text editor can be used, there are no spreadsheets or complex data tables
-* Optional Visual Studio Code extension for syntax highlighting and autocompletion
+- :icon-check-circle-fill: Optional Visual Studio Code extension for syntax highlighting and autocompletion
-* Easy to customize and extend
+- :icon-check-circle-fill: Easy to customize and extend

 <br>